Washington runs away from Washington State in Pac-12 women’s basketball opener

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

+“We were just excited to play from the get-go,” UW guard Kelsey Plum said.
+“I know I was excited.
+Just to start Pac-12 play.
+And it was clicking.

+“Those buckets were all assisted.
+So somebody hit somebody to hit a shot or layup.
+That’s the funnest way to play basketball.
+Tonight I’m glad there was a big crowd there because it was really fun to play.”

-Including Kelsey Plum’s three-pointer at the first-quarter buzzer, the Huskies put their cross-state rival away early with a dazzling and destructive 26-0 run that left the Cougars gasping.
+Including Plum’s three-pointer at the first-quarter buzzer, the Huskies put their cross-state rival away early with a dazzling and destructive 26-0 run that left the Cougars gasping.

 During the spellbinding spurt, junior guard Natalie Romeo — who had a season-high 25 points — buried three of her seven three-pointers.